feross/feross.org/_posts/2011-01-23-how-to-get-accepted-at-stanford.md

 So that's it.
 Those are my Stanford admissions tips and other assorted ramblings.
 I wish you the best of luck in the admissions process.
 I know how scary this time can be, but **it all works out in the end**.
 Good luck!

 Now that I've written this up, I'll finally have a page to point people at when they ask for Stanford tips.

-## Do you still have questions about Stanford admissions?

-**Do you want a real live Stanford student to answer your questions?** As an experiment, I'm going to make myself available to answer your Stanford admissions questions.
-Please [send me an email](mailto:feross@feross.org) if you are interested.
-The cost is $80 for one hour of counseling.
-We can speak in person (if you're near Stanford), on the phone, or using Skype.